NageshJoy007/selenium-functional-tests/README.md

 ### Note

-Tests running in headless mode, comment `options.addArguments("headless");` in BrowserUtil.java to open browser.
+Tests running in headless mode, comment `options.addArguments("headless");` in BrowserUtil.java to see browser opening.